Learning the most common portrait photography terms can help you on your way to becoming a better photographer.

 Many photographers like to under-expose an image so they can retail details in the highlights.
 Over-exposing lets photographers create more bright and airy photos by bringing up the darks areas of an image.

-There are three camera settings that make up a basic exposure and are referred to as the exposure triangle.
+There is three camera settings that make up a basic exposure and these make up the exposure triangle.
 Aperture (f-stop), Shutter speed and ISO.

 Adjusting each setting in manual mode gives you the most control over your exposure.